KennthShang/PhaBOX/README.md

 ## Update log
 Oct.
 23th 2023: Currently, if CHERRY finds the CRISPRs match of the input phages, CHERRY will no longer call the model-predict function for host prediction.
+Oct.
+25th 2023: According to our experimental results, we revised the threshold for CRISPRs alignment to be: coverage > 0.95 and identity > 95